What is Blackboard?

 You need to test any personal or work firewall you may have to ensure it will allow access to Blackboard.
 Some work sites may have safeguards in place that will not allow Blackboard to fully function on the computers.
 If this happens, you can either ask the IT people at your work site if it is possible to allow Blackboard to be used or you may have to use your home computer instead.
 Hospitals and similar places are likely to have tight restrictions in place that may block Blackboard from fully working.

 Can I connect to my Blackboard course using my mobile device?

-Yes, you just need to install the app or use any browser you have installed.
+Yes, you can install the app or use any browser you have installed.
 There is an app for Android devices, BlackBerry devices, iPhone and iPads.
-View the directions for installing the Blackboard app.
+View the directions for installing the Blackboard app

 Why is Blackboard slow when I access it from home?